 The American Express Blue Business Cash™ Card is one of the best cash rewards credit cards for freelancers.
 You get 2% back on the first $50,000 in annual purchases then 1% back.
 Amex automatically redeems your monthly awards as a cash statement credit.

-This card doesn’t have an annual fee (See Rates & Fees) but has a 3% foreign transaction fee.
+This card doesn’t have an annual fee (See Rates & Fees).

 Learn more: Best Business Credit Cards With No Annual Fee